gkkpch/platform-khadas/README.md

 patches: see usb-audio patch in this repo
 kernel build: see script in this repo plus kernel config in vims.tar.xz

+Credits: @hyphop (khadas) and @balbes150 (volumio, armbian, khadas) for some important pointers

 2019-11-16: Initial /gkkpch

+2019-11-17: fixed a utf-8 issue with mounting a cifs device